lkeee/Powerschool-Extension/README.md

 };
 ```

-Make code simple, elegant, and consistent, and make sure to make separate functions and heirarchy instead a jumble of messy code.
+Make code simple, elegant, and consistent, and make sure to make separate functions and hierarchy instead a jumble of messy code.